TrueNASTrueNAS Nightly Development Documentation

 Click the arrow to the left of the folder icon to expand that folder and show any child datasets and directories.
 A solid folder icon shows for datasets and an outlined folder for directories.
 A selected dataset or directory folder and name shows in blue.

-c.
-Click Create Dataset, enter a name in the Create Dataset dialog, then click Create.
-The system creates the share dataset and populates both the Path and share Name fields with the name given the dataset.
+Clicking Create Dataset opens the Create Dataset dialog.
+Enter a name and then click Create.
+The system creates the share and dataset, and populates both the Path and share Name fields with the name given the dataset.
 The dataset name becomes the share name.

 3. Access the dataset.
 On a Unix-like system, open a command line and enter command showmount -e {IPADDRESS} where {IPADDRESS} is your TrueNAS system IP address.